associationforsoftwaretesting/whose/content/en/docs/test-design/black-box-techniques.md

 ## Definition:

-Black box testing is a general label applied to design techniques used when the tester/test designer does not know or does not take into account, the software\'s code, design, or other aspects of its structure.
+Black box testing is a general label applied to design techniques used when the tester/test designer does not know or does not take into account, the software's code, design, or other aspects of its structure.

 ## A context where I used this skill: